cicerojmm/analiseDadosAbertosProvaBrasil/README.md

 ```sh
 $ ./baixar_dados_abertos.sh
 ```
-3. No painel web do Airflow cadastrar as connections do S3 com o nome aws_s3 e do Redshift com o nome aws_redshift.
+3. No painel web do Airflow cadastrar as connections do S3 com o nome *aws_s3* e do Redshift com o nome *aws_redshift*.
 4. Executar a pipeline de dados no airflow.
 5. Configurar e criar as visualizações no Metabase.